Olament/waflab/cmd/README.md

 waflab generate [WAF rule files directory] [output directory]
 ```

 waflab generate will recurisively read ModSecurity configuration file from a directory and then write the generated ftw-compatible yaml testcase to another directory

-### Avaliable flags
+### Available flags

 #### Count